-The state government’s Office for Data Analytics (ODA) uses data to support the South Australian Government to provide the right services to the right people at the right time.
+The state government’s Office for Data Analytics (ODA) uses data to support the Government of South Australia to provide the right services to the right people at the right time.

 We aim to be a world leader in facilitating data-driven government that uses evidence to improve public sector efficiency and make better informed decisions for citizens.